Code-Institute-Submissions/daily-task-manager/README.md

 [Click here](https://daily-task-manager-a1eb82a65d82.herokuapp.com/) to use the app.

-# DAILY - your task manager.
+# DAILY - The Task Manager.

 DAILY is a valuable tool for people looking to stay organized and maximize their productivity.
 With its user-friendly interface and intuitive features, it empowers users to take control of their tasks and optimize their workflow.